-But find out what it will cost for your adviser or an intermediary to arrange the new investment and think about what sort of advice you might want in the future to ensure it is worth it.
+Make sure you find out what it would cost for your adviser or an intermediary to arrange the new investment, and think about what sort of advice you might want in the future to ensure it’s worth it.

 Ask for a better service

-If you feel you have not received an appropriate service as part of the trail commission, such as ongoing advice or an annual review, ask if your adviser will provide it in the future.
+If you feel you have not received a good enough service as part of the trail commission, such as ongoing advice or an annual review, ask if your adviser will provide it in the future.

-If your adviser will not add more to their service, you might consider finding another one.
-See how to find a financial adviser.
+If your adviser will not add more to their service, you might think about finding another one, who will provide those services.
+Learn more about how to find a financial adviser.

 Claim the commission